Hemanthsp999/Learners_Mate/README.md

 # How it looks:

-You can choose a default PDF to chat, in my case it's MachineLearning.pdf
+You can choose a default PDF to chat, in my case it's MachineLearning Textbook.
 ![UI](images/UI_01.png)
 ![UI](images/UI_02.png)

-<ins>After uploading file, you need to wait for some minutes to convert PDF's content into Embeddings</ins>
+<ins>After uploading file, you need to wait for some minutes to convert PDF's content into Embeddings.</ins>
 ![UI](images/UI_03.png)

-If file successfully uploads, this message will pop-up
+If file successfully uploads, this message will pop-up.
 ![UI](images/UI_04.png)
 ![UI](images/UI_05.png)